rydhamGEU/rydhamGEU/README.md

-Here's an enhanced version of the "About Me" section for your README:

 💫 About Me:
 👋 Hello!
 I’m Rydham Gupta, currently pursuing a B.Tech in Computer Science and Engineering at Graphic Era Deemed to be University.
 I am deeply passionate about harnessing the power of Machine Learning to drive innovative solutions.